GDPR-aligned data handling

 Every workflow writes a single append-only record covering trigger, retrieved data, model identifier and context references, structured plan, policy decisions, API calls, side effects on the core, escalations and human approvals.
 The log is append-only; cryptographic hash-chain verification is wired today for AI Assistant tool calls, with per-workflow extension on the roadmap.
 Every record is exportable for internal review, external audit and supervisory requests.

-Every model used in a workflow is registered with version, provider and intended scope.
+Every model used in a workflow is registered with version, provider and intended scope, so model risk is reviewable per workflow.
 The audit log records which model produced each agent action.
-CoreFi runs governed workflows on Anthropic, OpenAI, Gemini, customer-hosted models, or a mix — the policy engine, audit log and approval flows do not change when the model swaps.
+CoreFi runs governed workflows on Anthropic, OpenAI, Gemini, customer-hosted models, or a mix; the policy engine, audit log and approval flows do not change when the model swaps.

 Detailed incident-classification thresholds, customer-notification commitments and supervisory-reporting hand-off points are documented in the customer-specific Data Processing Agreement and walked through during the security review.
 We do not publish a hard notification-SLA on this page because the right SLA depends on the customer's own regulatory profile.